Positive spoof Lehmer factorizations: Introduction

+Lehmer's conjecture is one of several regarding the existence or nonexistence of natural numbers satisfying certain arithmetic properties.
+The two-millenia-old odd perfect number conjecture is another such claim: it asserts that there are no odd numbers $n$ for which $\sigma(n) = 2n$, where $\sigma(n) = \sum_{d \mid n} d$.
+The constraints of this problem were relaxed in \cite{Dittmer} and later \cite{BYU-CNT}, by asking for possibly-composite factorizations $x_1^{a_1} \dots x_r^{a_r}$ of $n$ such that ``if'' each $x_i$ were prime, the sum of the factors of $n$ would be $2n$.
+These factorizations were termed ``spoof factorizations'', and numerous examples of odd spoof perfect factorizations were furnished in \cite{BYU-CNT}.
+These examples demonstrate the fundamentally arithmetic nature of the odd perfect number conjecture: primality and positivity are necessary ingredients in any putative proof of the conjecture.

-In this paper, we again approach Lehmer's totient problem via computation, with modest support from elementary number theory.
-Following \cite{Dittmer} and especially \cite{BYU-CNT}, we broaden the scope of the problem and search for solutions to Diophantine equations of the form
+In this paper, we adapt the methods of \cite{BYU-CNT, Dittmer} to attack Lehmer's conjecture.
+Thus, we search for solutions to Diophantine equations of the form

-If we insist that $x_1, \dots, x_r$ are distinct, positive primes, then solutions to \eqref{Equation: Diophantine equation} are in exact correspondence with counterexamples to Lehmer's totient conjecture.
-In this paper, however, we let $x_1, \dots, x_r$ vary over the positive integers.
-We find numerous solutions to \eqref{Equation: Diophantine equation}, even if we demand that $x_1, \dots, x_r$ are distinct and odd, as they would be for any counterexample to Lehmer's totient conjecture.
-This demonstrates that any proof of Lehmer's totient conjecture must utilize the primality of $x_1, \dots, x_r$, rather than depending only on the algebraic structure that Lehmer's totient problem imputes.
+If we insist that $x_1, \dots, x_r$ are distinct primes, and write $n = x_1 \dots x_r$, then \Cref{Equation: Diophantine equation} becomes $k \cdot \varphi(n) = n - 1$, which is Equation (1) of \cite{Lehmer1932}, so characterizing the integral solutions to \Cref{Equation: Diophantine equation} generalizes Lehmer's totient conjecture.
+In this paper, we let $x_1, \dots, x_r$ vary over the positive integers; this relaxation from prime factorizations to ``spoof factorizations'' (see \Cref{Definition: spoof factorization}) yields numerous solutions to \Cref{Equation: Diophantine equation}.
+We retain several counterexamples under the stronger assumption that $x_1, \dots, x_r$ are distinct and odd, as they would be for any genuine counterexample to Lehmer's totient conjecture.
+Like the odd perfect number conjecture, any proof of Lehmer's totient conjecture must therefore utilize the primality of $x_1, \dots, x_r$, rather than depending only on the algebraic structure that Lehmer's totient problem imputes.
+That is, any proof of Lehmer's conjecture must assume more than we do in studying \Cref{Equation: Diophantine equation}.